Why Eco friendly Glitter is a good idea

 - food colouring

 Salt has light reflecting qualities that give it a glittery shimmer.
 When you add natural food colour to salt and cook it BAM! you get a glitter that is cheap, easy and non toxic.
 Plus it’s taste safe so you don’t need to worry if younger kids put it in their mouth.
-For bonus points you could use glitter leftovers to garnish your dinner if you wanted to… If you use the last of the salt in the pantry to make the glitter that’s a thought to keep handy.

 How to make your own Glitter